bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 ## "cghd" Block

-Each "cghd" block contains the header data for a coded video grain.
+Each [cghd](#cghd-block) block contains the header data for a coded video grain.
 It consists of a standard block header:

 | Name          | Data       | Type     | Size      |
 |---------------|------------|----------|-----------|